udecode/plate/.changeset/serious-pumas-shake.md

 '@udecode/plate-popper': patch
 ---

-hide the combobox when not yet placed at the expected position
+hide the popper when not yet placed at the expected position